How does a state pass-through entity tax deduction affect owners’ tax returns?

 A very fluid situation with PTET deductions

-Although many states have passed legislation allowing for PTE elections, many questions remain on specifics to the mechanics of each PTET.
-The result is that taxpayers are attempting to comply with rules while at times only having access to limited guidance outside of statutory language with tax forms and instructions not even available in some states.
+Although most states have passed legislation allowing for PTE elections, many questions remain on specifics to the mechanics of each PTET.
+The result is that taxpayers are attempting to comply with rules while at times only having access to limited guidance outside of statutory language and ever-changing state guidance.
 Taxpayers should continue to monitor each state for further guidance, as changes to existing elections are continually being refined and updated.

 If you have questions about the impact of a PTET election, either in your role as an executive at a PTE or as an owner of one, please contact your Plante Moran advisor or one of the authors to discuss the specific facts and circumstances of your situation.